simpleprofi/public/help/access/database/browse-database.md

 ### Column actions

-To view column actions, select multiple columns while holding down the `Ctrl` key.
+To view column actions (commands), select multiple columns while holding down the `Ctrl` key.
 The list of action is displayed in the right-hand property panel.

 ![Column actions](/help/images/access/column-actions.png)